-Bakers shops, early 20th century UK
+Bakers' shops/bakeries and their produce, early 20th century UK

-The unsold bread
+The baker and his bread

 During the 1914-18 war bread had to be sold by weight, rather than by loaf, so it had to be weighed.
 If the loaf was supposed to be two pounds, and it fell short, the shop had little squares of bread about two inches across that were called makeweights.
 Usually only one would ever be required.
 In those days when the children went to fetch the bread, it was quite normal for them to eat the makeweight on the way home.

 Makeweights bring to mind the 'baker's dozen'.
 This was 13 of a baker's wares when a dozen, 12, was paid for.
 The practice seems to have passed into disuse today, unless you know differently.

 Some typical bakers' shops

 There were three bakers shops along Silver Street in my home town of Edmonton when I was a child in the early 1900s and two were owned by Germans which seems not to have been at all unusual in other towns.